 First Aid Guide - Reference

-Tick remover tool (e.g., Tick Key) - Safer removal of embedded ticks (optional, useful in wooded areas)
+Small compass (cheap but reliable) - Basic navigation in case of GPS failure or emergency Tick remover tool (e.g., Tick Key) - Safer removal of embedded ticks (optional, useful in wooded areas)

 CPR mask (one-way valve) - Rescue breathing TRAINING RECOMMENDED